aim2kill/npcscan/README.md

 # npcscan - WoW 1.12 addOn

+This fork of npcscan shouts what you find to guild chat, so this fork should only be used for camping world bosses.

 ![Alt text](http://i.imgur.com/d7TLkZm.png)

 This addOn automatically scans for characters by name and alerts you upon finding one.
 Instead of the modern scanning methods which don't work for Vanilla it uses the API function *TargetByName* which was removed with TBC.